docker-flow/docker-flow-proxy/articles/swarm-mode-listener.md

 curl -i http://$(docker-machine ip node-1).xip.io/demo/hello
 ```

 Our laptop thinks that we are dealing with the domain `xip.io`.
-When your computer looks up a xip.io domain, the xip.io DNS server extracts the IP address from the domain and sends it back in the response.
-Very useful for testing purposes.
+When your computer looks up the xip.io domain, the xip.io DNS server extracts the IP address from the domain and sends it back in the response.
+The [xip.io](http://xip.io/) service is useful for testing purposes.

+Now we have the PEM file and a domain we'll use to test it.
+The only thing missing is to add it to the proxy.

-Next, we should send the proxy service the certificate we just created.
-Before we do that, we should open the port `8080`.
+We'll send the proxy service the PEM file we just created.
+Before we do that, we should publish the port `8080`.
 It is proxy's internal port we can use to send it commands.
-If you already have the port `8080` exposed, there is no need to run the command that follows.
+If you already have the port `8080` published, there is no need to run the command that follows.

 ```bash
 docker service update \